Robert-Siberry/RobertSIFA2/README.md

 ### ___Overview___
 This app is a Fallout P&P Race and Role Generator.

 Service 1 runs as the front end, displaying the output from Service 4.
-Service 4 gets a randomly generated race from Service 2, and a randomly generated classes from Service 3, then concatenates them in Service 4 before Service 1 gets them and displays them on the front end app.
+Service 4 gets a randomly generated race from Service 2, and a randomly generated role from Service 3, then concatenates them in Service 4 which then passes them back to  Service 1 gets them and displays them on the front end app.

 ![App](https://imgur.com/te0cb5u.png)